macimax/WIKI_STEPMANIA/Supported-Game-Modes.md

 | double7 | Bm_Double7 | 7-keys double game mode (Both sides are used). |
 | versus7 | Bm_Versus7 | Unknown (see versus5) |

 Contrary to their names the styles each have an additional turntable 'key', except for doubles having two.
 A turntable key is splitted on turn left and turn right.
+Note: Multi-Spin Scratch charts are unimplemented.

 ## Ez2